Bill Bennett: Premier of British Columbia

 He became premier of the province in the 1975 election when his party defeated the New Democratic Party of Premier David Barrett.
-In the election of May 10, 1979, the Social Credit Party was re-elected with a reduced majority, followed by another one in the 1983 election.
+In the election of May 10, 1979, the Social Credit Party was re-elected with a reduced majority, followed by winning a larger majority in the 1983 election.
 He served until August 6, 1986.

 In 1978, Bennett was instrumental in establishing the BC Winter Games and BC Summer Games.
 As a result, an award was named in his honour in which he presented the award in 2008 in his hometown, Kelowna, where the BC Summer Games were being hosted that year.

-His cabinet included politicians new to the provincial scene who would soon become some of BC's most prominent political players.
-They included Pat McGeer, Grace McCarthy, Bill Vander Zalm, Garde Gardom, Rafe Mair, and Jim Nielsen.
-Inspired by conservative economist Milton Friedman, his government passed a series of laws, known as the "Restraint" program, which slashed social services and gutted labour laws in response to economic woes in 1983, provoking a general strike, which further crippled the economy.
-To justify massive education cuts, Bennett blamed many of the province's difficulties on public school teachers, an argument that deeply split the electorate.
-In several television interviews, he labeled those who disagreed with his policies as "bad British Columbians."
+His cabinet included politicians such as Pat McGeer, Grace McCarthy, Bill Vander Zalm, Garde Gardom, Rafe Mair, and Jim Nielsen.

-On the other hand, his ostensibly-antisocialist government spent hundreds of millions of dollars to bring Expo 86 to Vancouver and related projects including BC Place, the city's SkyTrain rapid transit system, and the Vancouver Trade and Convention Centre.
+Bennett's government spent hundreds of millions of dollars to bring Expo 86 and related projects to Vancouver, including BC Place, the city's SkyTrain rapid transit system, and the Vancouver Trade and Convention Centre.
 His government also built the Coquihalla Highway at a cost of hundreds of millions of dollars with non-union Kerkhoff Construction Company as the main contractor.
 It distributed free shares to British Columbians for the British Columbia Resources Investment Corporation (BCRIC).
 His government also spent over $1 billion on the Northeast coal project to create jobs.
-Critics noted that by creating only 1,000 jobs, each job cost taxpayers $1 million.